Monbazillac, Dordogne: tourism & sightseeing

 Castle enthusiasts can also visit the Chateau de Bridoire very close to here.
 There are numerous towns and villages to enjoy in the south-west of the Dordogne department.
 Our favourites close to Monbazillac include the historic centre of Bergerac, the ancient centre of Issigeac to the south-east and the bastide town of Eymet to the west of here.

-Map of Monbazillac and places to visit
+Map of Monbazillac and places nearby

 Visit near Monbazillac with France This Way reviews